Rear Guard

 Adventure International advertisement

-The original version of Rear Guard was written by Neil Larimer for the Apple II.
-It was released by Adventure International, Scott Adams’ company, which also commissioned versions for other computers:
+The original version of Rear Guard was written by Neil Larimer (assisted by Sparky Starks) for the Atari 400/800 in 1981.
+It was released by Adventure International, Scott Adams' company, which also sold versions for other computers:

-• Jim Hurd wrote the TRS-80 Color Computer version
+• Jim Hurd (Coniah Software) wrote the TRS-80 Color Computer version.

 Rear Guard for the Apple II